 Chetham’s Library has been in continuous use since it was established in 1653, giving the community access to tens of thousands of books free of charge.
 So much has changed since then, including our reliance on books as a source of knowledge.
 But one thing has remained unchanged: Chetham’s Library and the important part it’s played in Manchester’s history.

 If you’ve been asking what Manchester is famous for, you’ll probably want to pay the city a visit yourself.
-If you’re travelling by train, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re travelling by train, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.